-We had heard of and planned visits to the nearby fish sanctuary, Bewah Cave and also a few boat trips around some islands, not to forget a food trip in some of the luxurious resorts in Lake Kenyir.
-However it was the Kenyir Elephant Village day trip I consider one of the most amazing tour we had during our visit in Lake Kenyir.
+We heard of and planned visits to the nearby fish sanctuary, Bewah Cave, and a few boat trips around some islands, not to forget a food trip in some of the luxurious resorts in Lake Kenyir.

-This elephant sanctuary, with the Temelong River running through it is home to 11 elephants which are allowed to live freely in their natural habitat.
+With the Temelong River running through it, this elephant sanctuary is home to 11 elephants, allowing them to live freely in their natural habitat.
 All visitors (depending on their arrival time) can experience the daily lives of the elephants living inside this wildlife sanctuary.

-It is best to arrive early in the morning (ask your hotel desk for information) so that you can have a complete experience, from taking a great elephant ride, to participating in the elephants daily routines, all of which is supervised and guided by trained mahouts of course.
+It is best to arrive early in the morning (ask your hotel desk for information) so that you can have a complete experience, from taking a great elephant ride to participating in the elephants’ daily routines, all of which are supervised and guided by trained mahouts of course.